 2014 C. Wright Mills Award

-The 2014 C. Wright Mills Committee selected Laurence Ralph's book Renegade Dreams: Living Through Injury in Gangland Chicago, University of Chicago Press.
+The 2014 C. Wright Mills Award Committee selected Dr. Laurence Ralph's book Renegade Dreams: Living through Injury in Gangland Chicago, University of Chicago Press.

 Dr. Shirley A. Jackson, chair of the 2014 C. Wright Mills Award Committee, said of Ralph's work: